hichemfantar/spotify-profile/README.md

 This project was forked from [Spotify Profile by Brittany Chiang](https://github.com/bchiang7/spotify-profile).

+Changes from the original fork:

-Moved from Reach Router to React Router
+- Moved from Reach Router to React Router
-Updated dependencies to latest versions
+- Updated dependencies to latest versions
+- Rewrote deprecated code
-Moved server state management to React Query
+- Moved server state management to React Query

 Built with a bunch of things, but to name a few: